saloyiana/finalProject/cicd/README.md

 ## Main:

 There are the required service account and roles.
-Will be deployed as make main
+- To deploy them, run `make main`

 ## Each microservices dir:
 There are three dirs: